-The Zanvyl Krieger School of Arts & Sciences at Johns Hopkins University offers an online Master of Science in Government Analytics degree through its Advanced Academics Program (AAP).
+The Zanvyl Krieger School of Arts & Sciences at Johns Hopkins University offers an online Master of Science (MS) in Data Analytics and Policy degree through its Advanced Academics Program (AAP).
 This is a data analytics master’s degree, with a focus on applying statistical and other quantitative assessment techniques to strategic decision-making in government, public policy, non-profit organizations, and the private sector.
 Students can choose to pursue a concentration in one of four specialized areas: Statistical Analysis; Geospatial Analysis; Political Behavior and Policy Analysis; and Public Management.
-Twelve courses, including a capstone project, are required for graduation, and students can complete the degree in two years by taking two courses each term.
+Twelve courses, including a capstone project, are required for graduation, and students can complete the degree in 16 to 24 months.
 There are no required campus visits for this program.

 Online learning at Johns Hopkins is facilitated by a course management system that supports asynchronous instruction.
 Recorded lectures and other course materials are available to students 24/7.
 In addition to graded assignments and exams, instructors incorporate discussion boards, group assignments, and other interactive activities into each class.
 Some classes may also include an occasional live online event, but all other aspects of the program are designed for on-demand access.